-It is the responsibility of the athlete, and parent to read, understand, and follow the proper procedures to ensure eligibility.
+It is the responsibility of the athlete and parent/guardian to read, understand, and follow the proper procedures to ensure eligibility.
+Questions can be referred to the Athletic Director.

 THE NCAA ELIGIBILITY CENTER

 The NCAA Initial Eligibility Center is an agency that certifies all student athletes eligible for Division I and Division II college athletics.